 Welcome to Lesson 6!
 In this lesson, we’ll dive into switch statements in C#.
 Switch statements provide a more efficient way to handle multiple possible values for a single variable.
-They are a cleaner alternative to a series of if-else
+They are a cleaner alternative to a series of if-else statements when you need to execute different blocks of code based on the value of a single variable.

 1. What is a Switch Statement?

 A switch statement allows you to evaluate a single expression and execute code blocks based on the value of that expression.
-It can be more readable and manageable than using multiple if-else
+It can be more readable and manageable than using multiple if-else statements, especially when dealing with a large number of possible values.

 Syntax: